JohnAlbin/git-svn-migrate/README.txt

 2. Create a list of transformations for Subversion usernames to Git committers.

-Using the repository list created in step 1, run the fetch-svn-author.sh script to create a list of unique usernames for all the commits in your repositories.
+Using the repository list created in step 1, run the fetch-svn-authors.sh script to create a list of unique usernames for all the commits in your repositories.
 The output of the script should be redirected to a file.

 Example (assuming your repository list is in "repository-list.txt"):

-  $ ./fetch-svn-author.sh --url-file=repository-list.txt > author-transform.txt
+  $ ./fetch-svn-authors.sh --url-file=repository-list.txt > author-transform.txt

 Edit the raw list of Subverions usernames to provide full names and emails suitable for Git committers.
-The output of the fetch-svn-author.sh script will be of the
+The output of the fetch-svn-authors.sh script will be of the form: username = username <username>
-form:
-  username = username <username>
 You should edit each line to be: username = Full name <email>